andyglover/odin-project-restaurant/README.md

 **Tech used:** JavaScript, Webpack

-This project is to help me practice using webpack!
+This project is to help me practice using webpack, and to generate a web page's contents using only javascript!

 ## Optimizations